 Please, please, PLEASE look where your garment is made.
 If you can, research the brand and make sure they are working ethically and paying fairly to their employees.
-As well, if you are buying any animal fiber garments, make sure they have a policy to treat well their sheep, goats, bunnies, or any animal they are obtaining their fiber from.
+As well, if you are buying any animal fiber garments, make sure they have the policy to treat well their sheep, goats, bunnies, or any animal they are obtaining their fiber from.
 Acting blind to these issues is supporting them.

-6. Avoid Greenwashing.
+6. Avoid greenwashing

 Ugh.
 Greenwashing is the worst.
 There’s nothing more hypocrite than this.